-- The Configuration Items tab opens.
-Click Cloud Trigger to create a new configuration for the cloud trigger. - 3.
-Set Name and Description to make your cloud trigger easy to find among other triggers. - 4.
+- Set Name and Description to make your cloud trigger easy to find among other triggers. - 2.
 Set the trigger Communication settings: - Define the Unique identifier.
 After you deploy the trigger, this unique identifier registers the trigger on your Control Center.
 Use only alphanumeric characters.
 Special characters are not permitted. - If you are running the cloud trigger configuration on multiple computers, you must make sure each computer automatically uses its own unique identifier.
 To prevent unwanted duplications, insert internal variables as part of the Unique identifier.
 You can use two internal variables for this purpose: - ComputerName: The name of the computer on which the configuration is running. - SystemUserName: The Windows user name of the currently logged-in user.